samyadeepbasu/home/_pages/about.md

 News
 ======
- (August 2024): Finished an exciting internship at Adobe Also excited to pass my PhD preliminary examination!
+ (August 2024): Finished an exciting internship at Adobe.
+Also excited to pass my PhD preliminary examination!

  (May 2024): Submitted multiple papers to NeurIPS on: (i) Multimodal VQA models, (ii) compositionality in t2i models, (iii) internal mechanistic understanding of ViTs and (iv) a new framework for copyright attribution in t2i models!